 Corona and flu(Video in German)

-National Flu Vaccination Day on 6 November 2020If you want to stay one step ahead of the flu, we recommend that you also get a flu shot.
-National Flu Vaccination Day will take place for the seventeenth time on 6 November 2020.
+National Flu Vaccination Day on 5 November 2021If you want to stay one step ahead of the flu, we recommend that you also get a flu shot.
+National Flu Vaccination Day will take place for the eighteenth time on 5 November 2021.
 On that day, you can get a flu shot for the recommended price of 30 francs.
-For more information about the National Flu Vaccination Day 2020 and a list of all participating doctors and pharmacies, please visit the website “Vaccinate Against the Flu” of the Federal Office of Public Health.
+For more information about the National Flu Vaccination Day 2021 and a list of all participating doctors and pharmacies, please visit the website “Vaccinate Against the Flu” of the Federal Office of Public Health.

 In the event of further health-related questions, SWICA customers can contact the santé24 telemedicine service free of charge on +41 44 404 86 86.
 A telemedicine practice licence allows santé24 physicians to provide additional medical services in cases that are suited to a telemedicine approach.
 SWICA customers can also use the BENECURA medical app to carry out a digital SymptomCheck and receive recommendations about what to do next.
 During a subsequent phone call with santé24, customers can decide for themselves whether to release their information from SymptomCheck to santé24.